 Pursuant to the Investment Management Agreement the Company pays the Investment Manager a disposal fee of 1.5% of the sale price of the property sold.
-No disposal fees were incurred for the year ended 30 September 2022 (for the period ended 30 September 2021: £26,153).
+No disposal fees were incurred for the year ended 30 September 2023 (30 September 2022: £nil).